marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

     created_at = db.Column(db.Date)
 ```

 The *db* variable was generated in the API's initialization file and contains a Flask-aware SQLAlchemy instance.
-The Post class also has method to create a dictionary from a Post.
+The Post class also has a method to create a dictionary from a Post.

 ### The package's initialization file